Vaesea/Stev-s-Limbo/README.md

 https://github.com / fizzyp2 /healthdrainlua (Health Drain Script)

-https://x.com/SonnahRoland/status/1835645967841824792 (the bf voice used in gone, will probably be changed because the rest of the mod uses the normal bf voice)

 https://gamebanana.com/wips/ 71103 (Phone Note Assets)

 VS Dave And Bambi Team - Bambi and Phone Note Assets (https://gamebanana.com/mods/ 43201)